Prasadidasi/DAT340-Marble-Eater/README.md

 Release mouse to propel the marble forward.

 Same controls will be adapted for mobile devices.\
-Directional pad for player movement.\
+Directional touchpad for player movement.\
 Long-press for grabbing marble, release to shoot.